Planning For International Succession

 Differences in cultures, languages and foreign business procedures account for the greatest difficulties that companies often have to hurdle with.

-However, with proper guidance and a little creativity, a company can offer its products and services with a unique twist, adding synergistic value to their new location.
+With the proper guidance and a little creativity, a company can offer its products and services with a unique twist, adding synergistic value to their new location.

 The Problem of Language and Culture